Jedi-Markus-Strive/UTMF-v5.2/README.md

     └── UTMF_outputs/
 ```

-Workflow:

-1. Mount Google Drive
-2. Place downloaded datasets in `/Datasets_UTMF/Datasets/`
-3. Run the single UTMF v5.2 analysis cell
-4. Results are written to `/Datasets_UTMF/UTMF_outputs/`

----

-## 5. Dataset Download Information

-The original UTMF v5.2 run used publicly available datasets from a range of experiments and surveys.
-For licensing and size reasons, the raw data are **not** bundled in this repository.

 ## **All datasets used for UTMF v5.2 listed below.** (Total 11.2GB)
 #### - Direct downloadlinks.
 #### - For Colab: Create: /MyDrive/Datasets_UTMF/UTMF_outputs/